-Through an ecumenical endeavor, The Loaves and Fishes Food Pantry opened in Kaukauna on March 5, 1985 with Pam Vandera as the coordinator.
+Through an ecumenical endeavor, The Loaves and Fishes Food Pantry opened in Kaukauna on March 5, 1985, with Pam Vandera as the coordinator.
 The operations were first headquartered in the basement of Holy Cross School.
-In 2004, regular food pantry volunteers along with the help of 15 Kaukauna and Xavier high school students, two Boy Scout troops, and a handful of Kaukauna Kiwanis Club members, helped relocate the pantry to the St. Mary's site.
-In 2007 Betty Wochinski took over as the coordinator.
+In 2004, regular food pantry volunteers, along with the help of 15 Kaukauna and Xavier High School students, two Boy Scout troops, and a handful of Kaukauna Kiwanis Club members, helped relocate the pantry to the St. Mary site.
+In 2007, Betty Wochinski took over as the coordinator.

-On the evening of Sunday April 10,2011 several tornados hit Kaukauna (a total of 12 tornados hit across the state of Wisconsin).
-Nearly 200 homes / buildings were damaged.
-Damage to Kaukauna's southside was severe, which included the St. Mary's school site of St Katharine Drexel Parish.
-Due to damage and the cost of repairs, it was decided that the site would be razed.
+On the evening of Sunday, April 10, 2011, several tornados hit Kaukauna (a total of 12 tornados hit across the state of Wisconsin).
+Nearly 200 homes/buildings were damaged.
+Damage to Kaukauna's south side was severe, which included the St. Mary School site of St. Katharine Drexel Parish.
+Due to damage, and the cost of repairs, it was decided that the site would be razed.
 Operations at the pantry were halted as they scrambled to find a place to call home.
-Within one week the pantry was moved and up and running thanks to the U.S. Oil Foundation who offered the former Family Dollar building rent free for six months.
-The pantry will need to pay for heat, water and electricity.
-Home Depot was of great assistance to the pantry after the tornado and along with about 100 community volunteers, assisted in moving the pantry to it's temporary new location.
+Within one week, the pantry was moved, and up and running, thanks to the U.S. Oil Foundation who offered the former Family Dollar building rent-free for six months.
+The pantry paid for heat, water, and electricity.
+Home Depot was of great assistance to the pantry after the tornado and, along with about 100 community volunteers, assisted in moving the pantry to its temporary new location.

 In June 2013, the building that was the pantry's temporary home on Crooks Avenue was sold and another move was needed.
 They were offered a 4-year lease of a building at 2001 E. Main Street, Little Chute.